mantidproject/developer/_drafts/week09.md

 * Refactor LET geometry
 * Refactor catalog download code to allow for use in composite catalogs
 * Bugfix in IkedaCarpenter on workspace in units of DeltaE
+* Complete rework on how objects (specifically workspaces) are converted into python objects.

 Detailed Merges for Feb 22 - 28, 2014
 -------------------------------------